-Remember the last time you heard your baby cry?
-What did you do to comfort him?
-If you are like most parents, you probably tried feeding, rocking, burping, distracting, and “shushing” him, right?
+Remember the last time you heard your little one cry?
+What did you do to soothe your baby?
+If you are like most parents, you probably tried feeding, rocking, burping, distracting, and “shushing” them, right?
 How long did it take for any of them to work?

 Although these techniques might have worked, you have yet to try another very powerful and quite simple tool to calm your baby: singing!

-Even if you think your voice sounds terrible, that doesn’t matter!
+So, even if you think your voice sounds terrible, it doesn’t matter!
 The truth is that your baby loves your voice and feels connected to your way of singing, regardless of whether you sound like Whitney Houston or not.
 The benefits of singing to your baby should outweigh any personal insecurity.
-Remember that by singing, you will not only be able to calm your baby down, but you will also help strengthen the bond between the both of you, and boost his language skills!
+Remember that by singing, you will not only be able to soothe your baby, but you will also help strengthen the bond between the both of you and boost their language skills!